Raaste Pyar Ke: Plot

-Mohanlal Srivatsav is a plucky reared by his elder brother Sohanlal and sister-in-law Yashoda.
-Municipal Chairman Dwarka Prasad is the paternal uncle who got separated from them on the provocation of his virago wife Saraswati.
-Mohan runs a mechanic shed opposite the house of devious & materialistic Udit Narayan Gupta who efforts to remove the shed but fails.
-However, his benevolent daughter Shyama loves Mohanlal but he is already in love with Shyama's best friend Gauri.
-Just after tragically, Shyama is diagnosed with cancer when she also realises the love of Mohanlal & Gauri and sacrifices her.
-Now Udit Narayan conspires to knit Shyama with Mohanlal in a hope of her survival because she idolizes Mohanlal.
-Hence, he lures Saraswati and splits Mohan from his brother as they have adopted him in childhood.
-Future, he threatens Gauri to discard which she agrees owing to Shyama's condition and decides to marry Suldev one that adores her.
-Here, Udit Narayan intrigues by setting fire to the venue when Mohan rescues them.
-Finally, the movie ends Shyama happily breathes her last, uniting Mohanlal & Gauri.
+Mohanlal Srivatsav lives with his elder brother Sohanlal and sister-in-law Yashoda.
+Municipal Chairman Dwarka Prasad is their paternal uncle separated from them because of a family feud instigated by theri aunt Saraswati.
+Mohan runs a mechanic shop opposite the house of rich man Udit Narayan Gupta who has repeatedly tried to get the shop closed.
+Gupta's daughter Shyama loves Mohanlal who is already in love with Shyama's best friend Gauri.

+Shyama is diagnosed with cancer.
+Around the same time she discovers that Mohan and Gauri love each other.
+Udit Narayan conspires to get Shyama married to Mohanlal in the hope that she will sruvive.
+With help from Saraswati he separates Mohan from his brother as they have adopted him in childhood.
+He orders Gauri to leave Mohan and tells her about Shyama's condition.
+Gauri decides to marry Suldev who in turn adores her.

+Shyama who had found out that Mohan and Gauri love each other becomes instrumental in uniting them before her death.